 Board Members are reimbursed for travel expenses incurred of over CHF 50 against presentation of receipts.
 Each Board Member shall assume all other business expenses that he or she incurs.

-The amount of the base salary is determined by the Board of Directors at its discretion on recommendation by the NCC, taking into account the Company's financial results, the performance of the CEO, the economic situation and the compensation in similar companies.
+The amount of the base salary is determined by the Board of Directors at its discretion on recommendation by the NCC, taking into account the Company's financial results, the performance of the members of the Executive Management, the economic situation and the compensation in other similar companies.

-In this instance, the Board benchmarked against a number of real estate companies such as Peach Property Group AG, Novavest Real Estate AG, Varia US Properties AG, Fundamenta Real Estate AG, Warteck Invest AG, PLAZZA AG, HIAG Immobilien Holding AG and Investis Holding SA.
+In this context, the Board of Directors conducted a benchmarking exercise with real estate companies, such as Peach Property Group Ltd, Novavest Real Estate AG, Varia US Properties Ltd, Fundamenta Real Estate Inc., Warteck Invest Ltd, PLAZZA AG, HIAG Immobilien Holding AG and Investis Holding Ltd, regarding the compensation of the CEO in 2020 and regarding the compensation of the CFO in 2021.

-The compensation under the STIP shall be due and payable if and to the extent that the CEO's individually defined performance targets and the Group's financial targets have been achieved over the whole calendar year.
-The Group’s financial targets shall be set each year by the Board of Directors based on the NCC recommendations and underpin Ina Invest Holding AG’s strategic priorities, with a performance target set for each financial target at the start of the performance year.
+The compensation under the STIP shall be due and payable if and to the extent that the individually defined performance targets of the members of the Executive Management and the Group’s financial targets have been achieved over the whole calendar year.
+The Group’s financial targets shall be set each year by the Board of Directors based on the NCC recommendations and underpin Ina Invest Holding Ltd’s strategic priorities, with a performance target set for each financial metric at the start of the performance year.
 This corresponds to the expected performance, the achievement of which would lead to a payout factor of 100% of the respective financial metric.
-In addition, a 0% score (minimum performance) and 200% score are set for each individual target.
+In addition, a 0% score (underperformance) and 200% score (outperformance) are set for each individual target.
 The definition of the individual targets for the CEO shall likewise be determined by the Board of Directors at the proposal of the Chair of the Board of Directors and on the recommendation of the NCC.
+The individual targets of the other members of the Executive Management shall be defined by the NCC on proposal from the CEO.

-For the year 2021, the STIP compensation was determined by the following quantitative financial targets and qualitative personal targets.
+For 2022, the STIP compensation was determined by the following quantitative financial targets and qualitative personal targets.

-The quantitative financial targets were weighted at 70% and the qualitative personal targets at 30%.
-The financial targets were weighted as follows: the EBITDA 4/10, acquisition 2/10, sustainability 2/10, share prices 1/10 and investor relations 1/10.
-Sustainability was taken into account in the 2021 STI as both a quantitative financial target and qualitative personal target.
-The sustainability targets therefore amount to approximately 21.5% or a fifth of the STI.
+The quantitative financial targets were weighted at 70%, the qualitative personal targets at 30%.
+Within the financial targets, the EBITDA target was weighted at 3/10, the market value and sustainability targets at 2/10 each, and the transaction, share price and investor relations targets at 1/10 each.
+Sustainability was included in the STI 2022 for the CEO both as a quantitative financial target and as a qualitative personal target.
+The sustainability targets thus amount to around 21.5%, or around one fifth of the STI.

-The Target Incentive of the STIP equals 40% of the CEO's annual base salary.
+The Target Incentive of the STIP equals 40% of the annual base salary of the members of the Executive Management.

 The actual amount of compensation under the STIP shall be determined by the Board of Directors based on the NCC recommendations, taking into account the degree of achievement of the financial and personal targets.
-The actual amount of compensation may range from 0% to 200% of the Target Incentive.
-At year-end, the Chairman of the Board of Directors makes a recommendation to the NCC regarding the individual targets for the CEO.
-This recommendation is discussed in the NCC and the NCC makes the final decision on target achievement.
-A target achievement below the STI of 171% was set for 2021 (previous year: 120%).
-This target achievement is due in particular to the very successful financial year with the exceeding of both EBITDA and acquisition targets as well as the sustainability targets.
+The actual level of compensation can vary between 0% and 200% of the target incentive, and for each individual target a value between 0% (underperformance) and 200% (outperformance) is set (e.g. with regard to EBITDA: 0% for -15% of the target EBITDA and 200% for +30% of the target EBITDA; for the GRESB target, the target value corresponds to 92 points).
+Finally, the results of the individual targets and their weighting determine the actual amount of the STI.
+At year-end, the Chair of the Board of Directors makes a recommendation to the NCC regarding the individual targets for the CEO.
+This recommendation is discussed in the NCC and the NCC shall make the final decision regarding the achievement of targets.
+For the CEO, the STI target for 2022 was set of 139% (prior year: 171%).
+This achievement is due in particular to the fact that the EBITDA and acquisition targets as well as the sustainability targets were exceeded.

 The compensation under the STIP shall be paid 50% in cash and 50% in Restricted Share Units (RSUs) with a vesting period of three years.
 After vesting, each RSU usually carries the right to subscribe for one registered share in Ina Invest Holding Ltd with a nominal value of CHF 0.03.
-The CEO's employment contract stipulates the Company can demand the return of all or part of the compensation under the STIP ("Clawback") in the event of a serious breach of the Code of Conduct or violation of statutory obligations and may also reduce future compensation under the STIP in whole or in part ("Malus").
+The employment contracts of the members of the Executive Management stipulates that the Company can demand the return of all or part of the compensation under the STIP ("Clawback") in the event of a serious breach of the Code of Conduct or violation of statutory obligations and may also reduce future compensation under the STIP in whole or in part ("Malus").

 The number of RSUs to be allocated shall be determined by the Board of Directors by dividing the relevant amount of compensation for the financial year in question by the reference price of the RSUs and then rounding up to the next whole number of RSUs.
 The reference price of the RSUs equals the average closing price of the Ina Invest Holding Ltd share in the calendar month immediately before the allocation of the RSUs.
-The RSUs vest on the third anniversary of the allocation, so long as the CEO is in a non-terminated employment relationship with the Company or a subsidiary.
-The Board of Directors may provide for different vesting periods.
+The RSUs vest on the third anniversary of the grant date, provided that the respective member of the Executive Management is in a non-terminated employment relationship with the Company or a subsidiary on that date.
+The NCC may provide for different vesting periods.

-The CEO is finally paid a lump-sum allowance for entertainment expenses and out-of-pocket expenses as well as a mobility allowance.
-The CEO is a member of the Company’s regular pension scheme.
+Finally, the CEO and the other members of the Executive Management (CFO) will be paid fixed expenses for representation and out-of-pocket expenses.
+In addition, the CEO will receive a mobility allowance.
+The members of the Executive Management participate in the regular pension fund for all employees.
 The costs of employee pensions and social security benefits are funded by the required employer contributions as well as the pension fund contributions.